-What Causes Hair Loss and How You Fight It
+What Causes Hair Loss and How to Help Fight It

-There is not only one thing causing hair loss.
-It could be genetics or by over-styling.
-Rather, it is caused by many different factors, some simultaneously.
+There is not only one thing causing hair loss – more often than not, it is caused by many different factors, some simultaneously.
 Examples can be aging, hormone imbalance, stress, vitamin deficiency or poor scalp circulation.

-The Nutrafol ingredient list includes vitamins and minerals, but also natural vasodilators, adaptogens and substances like saw palmetto that inhibit the production of DHT (we’ll talk about that more later).
+The ingredients in Nutrafol include vitamins and minerals, but also natural adaptogens and substances like saw palmetto that inhibit the production of DHT (we’ll talk about that more later).
 Nutrafol also contains botanicals, antioxidants.
 Below we will go through some common diagnoses that can lead to increased levels of testosterone and hair loss.

-5 Times When Skyrocketing Testosterone And Hair Loss Is A Fact
+5 Times When Skyrocketing Testosterone can Lead to Hair Loss

 Polycystic Ovary Syndrome (PCOS): 5 to 10 percent of American women are affected by this hormonal-endocrine disorder.
 It is often hard to diagnose because of the abundance of symptoms.
 Women with PCOS produce excessive testosterone, leading to hair loss on the head, but increased hair growth on the face or other body parts.
 Very often, these women become overweight or obese and also experience acne.
 Early detection is crucial since it can also lead to diabetes, high blood pressure and heart disease.